Aashwin-Kumar/SMS_Spam_Detector/README.md

 ## Contributing

-If you’d like to contribute to this project, please fork the repository and submit a pull request with your changes.
-We welcome any improvements or suggestions!
+If you’d like to contribute to this project, please fork the repository and submit a pull request with your changes. i welcome any improvements or suggestions!

 ## Acknowledgements

 - Thanks to the Streamlit community for their support and resources.
 - Special thanks to the authors of the machine learning algorithms used in this project.
 - Special thanks to Nitish bhai!!

+Thank You 😊❣️